RevenueCat/docs/docs/getting-started/entitlements/roku-products.md

 hidden: false
 ---
 :::warning Beta Feature
 RevenueCat's Roku support is currently in beta.
-For interest, please fill out our **[waitlist form](https://rev.cat/roku-beta-interest)**.
 :::

 To set up in-channel products for Roku, start by logging into the [Roku dashboard](https://developer.roku.com/dev/landing).